Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Conclusion

 \section{Conclusion}

 This work proposes a simple yet effective auto-encoder based approach for network embedding that simultaneously employs the information in the immediate and larger neighborhoods.
 To construct a uniform network embedding, the two information sources are efficiently coupled using the redundancy-minimization principle.
 We propose two variants, \ourss and \vours, depending upon the type of encoder block.
-As demonstrated by the extensive experimentation, both variants outperform the well-known baselines by a healthy margin for inductive link prediction.
-Moreover, for the downstream tasks of clustering and transductive node classification, our approach is on par with the competitors, often outperforming them.

-\begin{acks} This work has been supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy through the WoWNet project IUK-1902-003// IUK625/002. \end{acks}
+To construct larger neighborhood from the immediate neighborhood, we use graph-diffusion.
+Our work is restricted to the networks with high homophily, because diffusion only works well for such networks.
+As demonstrated by the extensive experimentation, our approach is on par with the well-known baselines, often outperforming them over a variety of tasks such as link prediction, clustering, and transductive node classification.